heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ##

-> "Content marketing was well knowen to me in any case before content strategy - that is probably because I come from the PR industry and throughout the last years content marketing has successfully disputed more and more PR territories."
+> "Content marketing was well known to me in any case before content strategy - that is probably because I come from the PR industry and throughout the last years content marketing has successfully disputed more and more PR territories."
 (Quote COS17)

 # New media - new audiences